After working and travelling around for 7 weeks, I learned all the do’s and don’ts of Norway!

 Standing above one of Norway's fjords

-1. Don’t Have a Tight Schedule When Creating Your Norway Itinerary
+1. Don’t Have a Tight Schedule in Your Norway Itinerary

-With a more flexible itinerary, you can adjust to the weather and not have to miss out on certain outdoor activities.
+With a more flexible itinerary, you can adjust to the weather and not have to miss out on certain outdoor activities you’ve travelled all the way there for.

 You May Also Like: How to Spend 4 Days in Bergen: Full Itinerary